hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 Verbs in Serbo-Croatian are conjugated for person, number, tense, aspect, and mood.
 The aspect system distinguishes between perfective and imperfective verbs.

-Present tense of "čitati" (to read, imperfective):
+Present tense of “čitati” (to read, imperfective):

 | Person | Singular | Plural |
 |--------|----------|--------|